-Comparability between organizations' inventories also surfaced within stakeholder feedback as a desired goal for an updated version of the Corporate Standard.
-While comparability is a current objective of Corporate Standard, feedback from some respondents suggested that this objective is not being adequately achieved.
+Comparability between organizations' inventories also surfaced within stakeholder feedback as a desired goal for an updated version of the Corporate Standard that is currently not being adequately achieved.
 Respondents suggested that the optionality and flexibility provided to companies in choosing consolidation approach, data, allocation methods, and calculation methods does not enable comparability across companies GHG inventories.